taplytics/taplytics-js-sdk/DOCS.md

-# Technical Documentation

-This document describes all the APIs that Taplytics.js exposes.
+Below you can find all the APIs that Taplytics.js exposes.

 - [`init`](#taplyticsinittoken-options)